Maximizing the number of integer pairs summing to powers of 2 via graph labeling and solving restricted systems of linear (in)equations: Minimal forbidden subgraphs

 \section{Minimal forbidden subgraphs}

-We used the results of the previous sections to find minimal forbidden subgraphs (MFS) of small order, i.e., inadmissible graphs in which every proper subgraphs is admissible.
+We use the proposed algorithms to find minimal forbidden subgraphs of small order.
 It is easy to see that each MFS must be connected.
+Also, if an inadmissible graph contains a vertex of degree 1, then the graph without this vertex is also inadmissible.
+Therefore, the minimum degree of an MFS must be $\geq 2$.

-It is further almost trivial task to verify that $C_4$ is the smallest MFS and the only one on $4$ vertices.
-Therefore, for $n>4$ we can restrict our attention to connected squarefree graphs as candidates, which we generate in SageMath~\cite{Sage} with the function \texttt{nauty\_geng()} based on \texttt{nauty} tool~\cite{nauty} supporting both connected (option \texttt{-c}) and squarefree (option \texttt{-f}) graphs.
+It is almost trivial to verify that $C_4$ is the smallest MFS and the only one on $4$ vertices.
+Therefore, for $n>4$ we can restrict our attention to the connected squarefree graphs with the minimum degree $\geq 2$ as candidates, which we generate in SageMath~\cite{Sage} with the function \texttt{nauty\_geng()} based on \texttt{nauty} tool~\cite{nauty} supporting both connected (option \texttt{-c}) and squarefree (option \texttt{-f}) graphs as well as a lower bound on the minimum degree (option \texttt{-d\#}).
 This significantly speeds up the algorithm and eliminates the need to test the presence of MFS $C_4$ as a subgraph.

-We look for MFSs, other than $C_4$ iteratively increasing their order, accumulating found MFSs in a set $S$ (initially empty).
-For each candidate graph $G$, we check if $G$ contains any graphs from $S$ as a subgraph using the SageMath function \texttt{is\_subgraph()}.
+We search for MFSs, other than $C_4$ iteratively increasing their order, accumulating found MFSs in a set $S$ (initially empty).
+For each order, we iterate over the candidate graphs $G$ in the order of non-decreasing size, and check if $G$ contains any graphs from $S$ as a subgraph using the SageMath function \texttt{is\_subgraph()}.
 If $G$ contains any of the graphs from $S$, we go to the next candidate graph $G$.
-Otherwise, we test admissibility of $G$ by calling $\textsc{GraphSolve}(G)$.
+Otherwise, we test the admissibility of $G$ by calling $\textsc{GraphSolve}(G)$.
 If $G$ is inadmissible, then it represents an MFS and we add it to $S$.
 The described algorithm is outlined in Algorithm~\ref{alg:MFS}.

-We confirmed that the smallest MFS is the cycle $C_4$ as it was originally proved by Smith, and the next two have order $7$ (Fig.~\ref{fig:mfs7}).
-It happens that one of these graphs was previously proved to be inadmissible by Bolan while showing that $g(10)=15$~\cite{Bolan2022}.
+We determine that the next smallest MFSs after $C_4$ are two graphs of order $7$ (Fig.~\ref{fig:mfs7}).
+One of these graphs was previously shown to be inadmissible by Bolan while proving that $g(10)=15$~\cite{Bolan2022}.

 There are no MFSs of order $8$ or $9$, but there are $15$ of them of order $10$ (Fig.~\ref{fig:mfs10}), and there are $77$ MFSs of order $11$.
-We use MFSs of order $\leq 10$ for quick filtering some inadmissible graphs.
+We evaluate the performance\footnote{Here and below the performance is benchmarked at a desktop computer with Intel Xeon E5-2670v2 2.50GHz CPU.} of this computation in Table~\ref{tab:statMFS}.
+We use MFSs of order $\leq 10$ for quick filtering of some inadmissible graphs.